A large expanse of fatty tissue envelops the liver, intestine, and stomach.

 - Hepatophernic ligament: the portion that connects to the thoracic diaphragm.

-- Hepatosophageal ligament: the portion that connects to the esophagus.
+- Hepatosophageal ligament: the piece that connects to the esophagus.

-- Hepatocolic ligament: the portion that connects to the colon.
+- Hepatocolic ligament: the part that connects to the colon.